hyungmogu/udacity-cloud-devops-project-5/README.md

 ## Current Plan and Progress

 - Replace flask with FastAPI (Done)
-- Make it work 100% locally (Done)
+- Make it work 100% locally (In progress)
 - Apply unit testing (Done)
 - Apply load testing using Locust swarm (Done)
 - Make sure this application works using Minikube (Done)